Categories

 This takes us back to a time when human involvement in music was first being supplanted by electronic means of production and distribution, during the interval from the invention of radio in 1923 to the release of the first sound-cinema “talkie” in 1929.

-This was a dividing line between much greater movements of civilization and culture, than the mere, chronologically-local development of electronic distribution of musical sound.
+This was a dividing line between much greater movements of civilization and culture, than the mere, chronologically-local development of electronic distribution of musical sound, an artificial incursion into our end-stage culture headed for the exits to extinction.

-That dividing line more closely resembles the change from oral poetry to literacy.
+That dividing line, before and after radio and talkies, most closely resembles the change from oral poetry to literacy.
 It involved the Homeric epic poems, which are considered to have been transcribed over a five day period sometime between 750 and 700 BC.
-The archetypic image of Homer as blind testifies to the improvisatory oral character of the epic poetry, which, according to early twentieth century studies of Serbo-Croatian coffee house poetic performance by Milman Parry and Albert Lord, consisted of hundreds of thousands, to up to a million, traditional poetic phrases called “formulas”.
+The archetypic image of Homer as blind testifies to the improvisatory oral character of the epic poetry, which, according to early twentieth century studies of Serbo-Croatian (Bosnian Muslim) coffee house poetic performance by Milman Parry and Albert Lord, consisted of hundreds of thousands, to up to a million, traditional poetic phrases called “formulas”.

 Students of ancient Greek culture, not necessarily at English universities, but more commonly centered on Greek Orthodox Church parishes, study the Homeric epic poems as the foundation of Western Civilization.
 It was set up in the 8th century before Christ.